Core-Team-META/Corehaven/CONTRIBUTING.md

 You can request a new feature by submitting an issue to our GitHub Repository.
-If you would like to implement a new feature, please submit an issue with a proposal for your work first, to be sure that it is of use for everyone, as we have our own goals for Strike Team.
+If you would like to implement a new feature, please submit an issue with a proposal for your work first, to be sure that it is of use for everyone, as we have our own goals for the project.
 Please consider what kind of change it is:

 - For a **major feature**, first open an issue and outline your proposal so